 Broward Virtual School (BVS) offers full-time and part-time enrollment to students in grades K-12 through an online educational delivery system.
 BVS offers equitable access to high quality, individualized education, through the internet and other distance learning technologies where students have the opportunity to earn a standard high school diploma entirely online.
-Students must meet eligibility criteria: a) reside in Broward County, b) FCAT Reading level 2 or higher, c) grades of C or higher in current semester coursework.
+Students must meet eligibility criteria.
 The virtual environment provides flexibility of time and location.
 Students may learn wherever they are, whenever they choose, maintaining a specified course pace.
-Successful online students are self-disciplined, motivated to learn, possess time management skills, and $21^{\rm st}$ century technology skills.
+Successful online students are self-disciplined, motivated to learn, possess time management skills, and 21st century technology skills.

-As a component of The School Board of Broward County, Broward Virtual School is fully accredited by AdvancED and Commission on International and Trans-Regional Accreditation (CITA).
 Broward Virtual School is a franchise partner with Florida Virtual School for middle and high school curriculum.
 BVS partners with K12 Inc. for its elementary school program.
 For course offerings please visit our website at www.bved.net or call 754-321-1100.